 Adverse event reporting will be consistent with BMT CTN procedures (BMT CTN Administrative Manual of Procedures, Chapter 6).
-It is BMT CTN policy that AEs must be reported even if the investigator is unsure whether a relationship exists between the adverse event and the use of study treatment.
+It is BMT CTN policy that Aes must be reported irrespective of the attribution of the event by the investigator to the study intervention.
+Determination of expectedness for events will be at the discretion of the investigator.